-LOGGING IN, PARTICIPATION, & COMMUNICATION:
+LOGGING IN & COMMUNICATION:

-- Regular Class Login.
+• Regular Class Login.
 As a policy, if a student misses materials due to not logging in when necessary, this is not excusable.
 For those with extenuating circumstances, documentation will be required for any level of excusal.
-"Extenuating circumstances" will be determined on a case-by-case basis, but the standard for this sort of exception is considered as 'circumstances' beyond one's control' (e.g., medical illness, family emergency).
+"Extenuating circumstances" will be determined on a case-by-case basis, but the standard for this sort of exception is considered as 'circumstances beyond one's control' (e.g., medical illness, family emergency).
 Federal regulations require continued attendance for continuing payment of financial aid.
 If attendance is not seen, financial aid may be terminated.
 When illness or personal reasons necessitate continued absence, the student should officially withdraw from all affected courses.
-Anyone who stops attending a course without official withdrawal may receive a failing grade. - Participation & Communication.
-This class will not use the postboard as a means to determine a student's contribution to the class, nor will it be used in the determination of one's grade.
-However, it is suggested that students use this as a means to ask questions on the material.
-Students will NOT send out group emails to all other students; if a question needs to be asked, email the instructor directly or post up your question on the postboard.
+Anyone who stops attending a course without official withdrawal may receive a failing grade.